Convex-Dev/payment-pointers/README.md

 attempted to provide utilities for managing them.
 However, they seem incomplete, unmaintained, and did not seem to attempt going beyond the simple probabilistic revenue sharing exposed in the [Web Monetization documentation](https://webmonetization.org/docs/probabilistic-rev-sharing).

-In contrast, building on the in-depth analysis elaborated by this document, we hope to provide novel insights strenghtening the Interledger ecosystem and, more generally, the financial resiliency of users.
+In contrast, building on the in-depth analysis elaborated by this document, we hope to provide novel insights strengthening the Interledger ecosystem and, more generally, the financial resiliency of users.

 https://github.com/signalnerve/openmonetizationwallet